 On top of that, our packaging is made from recycled SGS approved-paper, wherever possible.
 And our phone case is 100% biodegradable, saving 1kg of plastic for every 10 phones we sell.

 We believe that we – and all businesses, really – should be held accountable for our environmental impact.
 So until we reach our goal of being carbon neutral, we’re taxing ourselves for the carbon we do emit.

 Our self-imposed Earth tax, 1% for the Planet, helps fund environmental non-profits working to protect our air, land, and water around the globe.
 That’s on top of offsetting the carbon emission for every reboxed phone we sell.

 Committed to doing better.

-We've registered to be a B Corp (a ‘Better Corporation’); an alliance of companies that believe businesses should be a force for good.
+We're a registered to B-Corp (a ‘Better Corporation’); an alliance of companies that believe businesses should be a force for good.

 Making an impact, inside and out of the box.